 Although bloating is common, it typically signals that something unusual is happening in your digestive tract, says Brooks Cash, MD, professor of gastroenterology at the University of Texas McGovern Medical School.

 For instance, lifestyle habits may be to blame.
 "Eating quickly, chewing gum, using straws and smoking are all associated with swallowing air, which can cause bloating," Dr. Cash says.
 Your diet is another potential cause of bloat, as some people report gas and bloating after eating foods that contain lactose, sucrose, starch, excessive fiber or sweeteners, according to the Mayo Clinic.

-For others, bloating can be a sign of gastrointestinal disorders including celiac disease, inflammatory bowel disease and irritable bowel syndrome (IBS) or a rise or change in the growth of bacteria in your intestines.
+For others, bloating can be a sign of gastrointestinal disorders including celiac disease, inflammatory bowel disease, irritable bowel syndrome (IBS) or a rise or change in the growth of bacteria in your intestines.

 Bloating is so widespread, in fact, that professionals experience it too.
 That's why we asked gut health experts about their tried-and-true methods for how to debloat.

 If your bloating is accompanied by other symptoms, like constipation or diarrhea, talk to your doctor about the best course of treatment, which might include diet changes or over-the-counter stool softeners.

 1. Get Moving

 Other gentle activities may also help relieve bloating.
 Take yoga, for instance — it has been found to safely decrease IBS symptoms, including bloating, according to a December 2016 review in Clinical Gastroenterology and Hepatology.
 The review analyzed various styles of yoga and frequency and duration of practice, so try different kinds of yoga to see what works best for your body and schedule.